 Big Wick Energy

-While fragrance is undoubtedly the star of the show, it's the humble wick that is the MVP of any candle.
-Any good candle maker knows that simply adding more fragrance to a candle doesn't necessarily make a great smelling candle - the secret lies in finding that perfect wick for the job!
+While fragrance undoubtedly steals the spotlight, it's the humble wick that truly shines as the MVP of any candle.
+Any seasoned candle maker knows that simply adding more fragrance to a candle doesn't guarantee a great-smelling outcome—the real secret lies in finding the perfect wick for the job!

-Cotton wicks are available as coreless or with cotton, paper & zinc at their core to help them stay upright, zinc is the most rigid followed by paper and cotton.
-They are also available in various braiding styles for different burning effects, and can be coated in different waxes, or uncoated.
+Cotton wicks are the most common, available in coreless form or with cotton, paper, and zinc cores to keep them upright.
+They come in various braiding styles for different burning effects and can be coated in different waxes.

 What does FSC Certified mean?
-FSC stands for the Forest Stewardship Council.
-The FSC is an independent, non-profit organization that protects forests for future generations.
-An FSC certification ensures that our wicks come from responsibly managed forests that provide environmental, social and economic benefits.
+It stands for the Forest Stewardship Council, ensuring our wicks come from responsibly managed forests.

 The perfect wick should:

-It took us close to two years of testing like mad-scientists to narrow our wick selection down to our chosen five wicks and each time we launch a new fragrance it takes us a solid four months from concept to production to test those wicks for safety and functionality.
+It took us nearly two years of rigorous testing to narrow down our wick selection to our chosen five.
+And with each new fragrance launch, it takes us about four months from concept to production to ensure the safety and functionality of our wicks.

 Now go read our blog on why it's important to trim your wick!